tjr1387/employee-profile-generator/README.md

 ## Tests

 All OOP Classes have their own test suite.
-All the method are simple 'get' methods, so they aren't very complicated
+All the methods are simple 'get' methods, so they aren't very complicated.

 ## Comments/Flaws